visdesignlab/guardrail-samples-study/public/stage-1/consent_stage1.md

 #### Cost/Payment

-You will be compensated $1 for participating via Prolific.
+You will be compensated $5 for participating via Prolific.

 #### Contact

 For more information about this research or about the rights of research participants, or in case of research-related injury,
-contact: Abrar Nadib (abrar.nadib@utah.edu).
+contact: Khandaker Abrar Nadib (abrar.nadib@utah.edu).
 Contact the Institutional Review Board (IRB) if you have questions regarding your rights as a research participant.
 Also, contact the IRB if you have questions, complaints or concerns which you do not feel you can discuss with the investigator.
 The University of Utah IRB may be reached by phone at (801) 581-3655 or by e-mail at irb@hsc.utah.edu.
 You may also contact the Research Participant Advocate (RPA) by phone at (801) 581-3803 or by email at participant.advocate@hsc.utah.edu.